Set a Publishing Cadence You Can Actually Keep

 | sort | uniq -c | tail -13

 If the cadence felt easy for 12 weeks, raise it by one article/month.
 If it felt hard, lower it.
-Don’t adjust mid-quarter.
+Do not adjust mid-quarter, or you will rationalize your way back to chaos.

-1. Don’t front-load.
-A 20-article launch week followed by 8 weeks of silence is worse than 2/week steady.
-Spread across at least the first quarter.
+A 20-article launch week followed by 8 weeks of silence is worse than 2/week steady, both for the freshness signal and for your own habit.
+Spread the first batch across at least the opening quarter.

 Implementation checklist